eddie3/gogrepo/README.md

 TODO
 ----
-* add GOG movie support
+* add ability to update and download specific games or new-items only
+* add 'clean' command to orphan/remove old or unexpected files to keep your collection clean with only the latest files
 * add support for incremental manifest updating (ie. only fetch newly added games) rather than fetching entire collection information
 * ability to customize/remap default game directory name
-* command to remove old or unexpected files/installers/patches without having to run a backup first
+* add GOG movie support
-* feel free to contact me with ideas or feature requests
+* ... feel free to contact me with ideas or feature requests!

 About